-Local bakery makes cookies supporting Black lives Matter movement
+Local bakery makes cookies supporting Black Lives Matter movement

-AMARILLO, Texas (KAMR/KCIT) – You can find cookies of all colors, shapes and sizes in The Eatery on Route 66.

-However, one of the bakery’s most recent creations has a message on it that says “we’re still breathing.”
+AMARILLO, Texas (KAMR/KCIT) — You can find cookies of all colors, shapes, and sizes in The Eatery on Route 66, and one of the bakery’s most recent creations is sending a message of support.

 “Right now at this time there are so many voices saying the same thing that we don’t really have an option to not listen anymore.
 We don’t have the option to sweep this under the rug and say it’s not important.
 As more and more voices are added to the cause that’s when changes happen,” Shanice Anderson, Owner of The Eatery at Route 66, explained.